katherine-na/katherine-na/README.md

 - 👋 Hi, I’m @katherine-na
 - 👀 I’m interested in front end development
-- 🌱 I’m currently learning html css
+- 🌱 I’m currently learning html and css
 - 💞️ I’m looking to collaborate on fun projects
 - 📫 How to reach me github

 <!---
 katherine-na/katherine-na is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.